History of Norway: 21st century

 The Norwegian Armed Forces shifted their focus from defending an invasion to being mobile for use in NATO operations abroad and participated in the War in Afghanistan in 2001, Iraq War in 2003, and in the Libyan Civil War in 2011.
 They were also involved in the NATO bombing of Yugoslavia in 1999.

 On 26 December 2004 during a Christmas holiday and Boxing Day celebration, more than 80 of Norwegian people in Thailand and the other part across the South and Southeast Asia were among thousands of people killed by the magnitude 9.0 earthquake and tsunami off Sumatra.

 The 2011 attacks saw an attack on the Government Headquarters in Oslo and Workers' Youth League camp at the island of Utøya by the Norwegian gunman Anders Behring Breivik, killing 77 people.
 It was the worst ever gun massacre made by an individual.

-In the 2013 Storting elections, voters ended eight years of Labour rule led by Prime Minister Jens Stoltenberg.
+In the 2013 Storting elections, voters ended eight years of Labor rule led by Prime Minister Jens Stoltenberg.
 A coalition of the Conservative Party and the Progress Party, was elected.
 The transition came amid an economy in good condition, with low unemployment.
 In Norwegian parliamentary election 2017 the center-right government of Prime Minister Erna Solberg won re-election.
+In January 2018, the Liberal Party joined the government, the Christian Democrats joined them in January 2019.
+The Progress Party left the coalition in January 2020, but it continued to support the government.

-Norway's new center-left cabinet under Prime Minister Jonas Gahr Stoere, the leader of Norway's center-left Labor Party, took office on 14 October 2021 The previous center-right government was ousted in the 13 Sep election after two four-year terms.
+Norway's new center-left cabinet under Prime Minister Jonas Gahr Stoere, the leader of Norway's center-left Labor Party, took office on 14 October 2021.
+He formed a minority coalition government with the Centre Party, supported by the Socialist Left Party.
+The previous center-right government was ousted in the 13 September election after two four-year terms.